Freddy Nordström: Mini Challenge

-His young years belied a mature racing knowledge, fostered since his 2003 debut in the T Car Championships.
+Nordström's young years belied a mature racing knowledge, fostered since his 2003 debut in the T Car Championships.
 His 2005 entry into the John Cooper Challenge (relaunched for 2006 as the Mini Challenge) saw him immediately competitive.
 His maiden Mini win and numerous podiums allowed him to finish fourth in the S Class Championship.

 For 2006, Nordström's was fixed on winning the S Class title.
 In the 16 race season, he finished 14 times on the podium including three wins – a success for Nordström and the Advent Motorsport Team.
 In fact, Nordström finished every race to end the year with an enviable 100% points scoring record.

 SEAT UK

-2007 saw Nordström move into the exciting arena of the SEAT Cupra UK Championship, a series with a reputation for nurturing the very best of new Saloon car talent.
-Nordström proved a pacesetter for the R Class from the onset.
-He finished the year in a credible fourth place having racked up three wins and finishing 50% of his races on the podium.
-In 2008 Nordström returned to the SEAT Cupra Cup, this time behind the wheel of a brand new SEAT León with backing from PlumberTraining.co.
-Once more, he was run by Advent Motorsport.
+In 2007, Nordström entered the SEAT Cupra UK Championship, a series known for developing top Saloon car talent.
+He quickly became a frontrunner for the R Class, finishing the year in fourth place with three wins and podium finishes in half of his races.
+In 2008, he returned to the SEAT Cupra Cup, driving a new SEAT León with support from PlumberTraining.co and continuing under Advent Motorsport.